Some of the criminal skeletons rattling in the family cupboards!

 His daughter Florence had joined him there in the early years of the 20th century.
 She married plumber Fred Rothera, and raised a family in Yorkshire.
 Daughter Lilian who had such an unhappy birth, went into domestic service in Muswell Hill, North London, and seems never to have married.
 But Ellen went on to have a daughter and two sons with her new partner, and son Arthur stayed with his mother and step family.
 Ernest Frayling died in 1899.
 Ellen brought her family up in Newcastle and Liverpool.
 In 1919 daughter Maud emigrated to the USA.
 In 1924 Ellen, her two sons and their wives and her grandson sailed to the USA to join her daughter; they all settled in Massachusetts.

 Her son Arthur Wright remained in Liverpool for the rest of his life, where ironically, for many years he was a police constable.
 Ellen became a naturalised United States citizen in 1938.
 One wonders how she looked back on her six months of prison in 1883.
 Did she stay in touch with the daughter that she bore there?
 She died in 1939 and is buried in Malden, Massachusetts.
-And Ellen's story was finished here thanks to her descendants who live there still.
+And Ellen's story was concluded here thanks to her descendants who live there still.

 George Bubear - Champion Fraud